 There are benefits that may be available to a family at the time of death and these are subject to change.
 We can advise you about the current benefits and whether you or your family qualify, and we will assist in filing for and obtaining any benefits to which you may be entitled.

 Veteran's benefits are slightly more complicated, but again, we will help you understand each of the benefits as they may apply to your situation.
-Where and under what circumstances the death occurs will determine the amount of the benefit payable by the Veterans Administration.
+Where and under what circumstances the death occurs will determine the amount.

 Preparing for the Future

 It is not at all unusual for people to plan for their financial future, and there are many forms that this planning takes.
-Life insurance, wills, trusts and estates are just some of the many vehicles people use to protect their assets.
 An important part of planning for the future should include the discussion of what you and your family's wishes are for a funeral.
-This is generally not a conversation most people choose to have, but it is an important one that each of us at some time should have.
-By simply filling out the pages at the end of this booklet and making sure your family knows where to get this information at the time of need will certainly relieve the family of having to make some difficult decisions at a time when they may be emotionally unprepared to make those choices.
-Star of David Memorial offers methods of pre-funding a funeral through a trust fund.
+Star of David Memorial offers methods of a funeral through a trust fund.
 Each state has different rules and regulations that govern how these trusts and policies can be established.
 Your funeral director will explain how this will affect your situation.

 By pre-arranging a funeral through Star of David Memorial, you can be assured that your wishes will be carried out as you specifically expressed.
 In addition, we are able to guarantee that the price you pay now will provide the services you select, no matter when they need to be provided.
 We have flexible payment programs and any of our qualified funeral directors can explain in detail how this plan can fit into your financial planning.